The Cost of Addiction Treatment vs. The Cost of Active Addiction: Is Addiction Treatment Worth It

 • Loss of shared assets and financial instability

-The Cost of Recovery
+The Cost of Addiction Treatment

 Now that we’ve seen the financial toll of addiction, let’s compare it with the cost of seeking treatment and recovery.

-1. Cost of Rehabilitation in South Africa
+1. Cost of Addiction Treatment in South Africa

 • State-funded rehab centers: Free to R5,000 (long waiting lists, 18 months – 2 years)